bigcommerce/stencil-cli/README.md

 Run `stencil pull` to sync changes to your theme configuration from your live store.
 For example, if Page Builder has been used to change certain theme settings, this will update those settings in config.json in your theme files so you don't overwrite them on your next upload.

+Run `stencil debug` to get information about runtime environment and the configuration

 ## Features